nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 ```

 Use a `project` keyword to specify full path to a downstream project.
 Use
-`branch` keyword to specify a branch name.
+a `branch` keyword to specify a branch name.

 GitLab will use a commit that is currently on the HEAD of the branch when
 creating a downstream pipeline.